 I have carried out postgraduate training in cognitive behavioural therapy (CBT) from the world renowned Institute of Psychiatry, Maudsley Hospital, Kings College London, leading to the award of a Post Graduate Diploma in CBT in 2006.

 I was awarded membership of the Royal College of Psychiatrists (MRCPsych) by examination in 2002 and was elected to the Fellowship of the Royal College of Psychiatrists (FRCPsych) in 2013.

-I am on the General Medical Councils (GMC) specialist register with dual accreditation in general adult psychiatry and substance misuse psychiatry.
+I am on the General Medical Councils (GMC) specialist register with dual accreditation in general adult psychiatry and addiction psychiatry.
 My GMC number is 4680950.

-I am a regional advisor for the Royal College of Psychiatrists for the central London region.
-I recently completed an MSc in healthcare leadership, from the prestigious NHS Leadership Academy.
+I am the Public Engagement Officer of the London Division of the Royal College of Psychiatrists.
+I recently completed an MSc in Healthcare Leadership, from the prestigious NHS Leadership Academy.